cwhidden/rspr/README.txt

 the algorithms to O(2.42^k n) time.
 This provides a significant improvement in practice and is provably correct, thus this is the default.

+In addition, this version contains new improvements that give a bound of O(2^k n).
+This provides another significant improvement and is provably correct so these options are also enabled by default.

+For much larger trees, the -split_approx option will compute an exponential time approximation of the distance that is exact for small distances and generally within a few percent of the optimal distance otherwise.

-When using the -unrooted option, the exact algorithms run in O(3^k n^2) time.
+When using the -unrooted option, the exact algorithms run in O(2^k n^2) time.

-The new cluster reduction implementation improves the running time of the algorithm to O(2.42^k n) time where k is the largest rSPR distance of any cluster.
+The cluster reduction improves the running time of the algorithm to O(2^k n) time where k is the largest rSPR distance of any cluster (as opposed to the full rSPR distance).
 This provides a large speedup when the trees are clusterable.

+With the -pairwise option on m rooted trees, the program takes O(m^2 2^k n) time, where k is the largest SPR distance computed.
+With -unrooted this becomes O(m^2 2^k n^3).
+The -pairwise_max x option limits k to x, but does not use clustering and is slow for large distances.
+-

 NOTE: This is an exponential algorithm that exactly solves an NP-hard problem.
-Thus the algorithms may not finish in a reasonable amount of time for large rSPR distances (> 20 without optimizations and > 50 with optimizations).
+Thus the algorithms may not finish in a reasonable amount of time for large rSPR distances (> 20 without optimizations and > 70 with optimizations).

 ################################################################################